What is Process Mining?

 Article originally published on medium.

-Process mining is a type of data analytics that focuses on the discovery, monitoring, and improvement of business processes.
+Process mining is a type of data analytics that focuses on discovering, monitoring, and improving business processes.

 It involves analyzing data from various sources, such as process logs, to understand how a process is actually being executed, identify bottlenecks and inefficiencies, and suggest ways to improve the process.